 - Immunization Record

 Decisions are made only after receipt of all credentials by the department’s admission committee.
 The department uses an admission formula to accept students.
 The entire application packet, including all supporting materials, must be submitted to the Graduate School.
 Official test scores must be submitted from Education Testing Service (ETS) and must not be older than five years, official transcripts from the sending school, and Credential Evaluations (International students) from an approved Credential Evaluation Service.

 The Graduate Record Examination (GRE) General Test is the official standardized test required for admission to the Master of Science in Agriculture.
 WAIVED

-The curriculum for the Master of Science in Agriculture in Agricultural Extension Education online program requires 33 credit hours of coursework and a non-thesis project for degree completion.
-Students complete 21 hours of required core credits and 12 hours of required electives.
+The curriculum for the Master of Science in Agriculture in Animal Science requires 33 credit hours of coursework and a thesis for degree completion.
+An oral defense of the thesis is required for progression to degree completion.
+Students complete 21 hours of required core credits and 12 hours of required course credits.